petrugio/traveldestinations/README.md

 1. To begin with I used Code Institute [template on GitHub](https://github.com/Code-Institute-Org/gitpod-full-template)

 2. Then I used that template to create  [traveldestinations](https://github.com/petrugio/traveldestinations) repository.
-3. Once repository was created i pressed green Gitpod button at the top of the page to create a Gitpod workspace.
+3. Once repository was created I pressed green Gitpod button at the top of the page to create a Gitpod workspace.
 4. I created some files and folders.
 5. To push my newly created files to GitHub I used a Bash terminal: